 There are times when I start with a feeling that I am having trouble putting into words.
 In that case I use art journaling to bring clarity and understanding.
 There is a place where there are no words and art journaling brings me to that place.
 I like to go deep, beneath the surface, to uncover the real meaning in my life.

 I have been through a lot of change in my life and at times that has been very challenging.
 There was too much change and it was continuous.
-When I came to art journaling in 2009, I was unsure of myself and did not have a strong sense of who I was.
-Even though I had been creative for most of my life, I felt that I did not have a clear path to follow or a connection to my self.
+When I came to art journaling, I was unsure of myself and did not have a strong sense of who I was.
+Even though I had been creative for most of my life, I felt that I did not have a clear path to follow or a connection to myself.
 I realize now that I had lost my art spirit.

 Art journaling has changed my outlook on life.
 It has given me direction and firm ground to stand on.
 It has helped me find my core, my roots, the essence of my being… my identity.
-Together with written journals with a positive focus, these are tools of self discovery and self affirmation.
-I try to bring only positive feelings to the written and art journal pages because that nourishes my art spirit and makes me feel whole.
+Art journaling together with written journaling gives me tools for self discovery and self affirmation.
+I try to bring only positive feelings to my written and art journal pages because that nourishes my art spirit and makes me feel whole.